mamonu/portokalopita/README.md

 ## step 4

+ &nbsp;

-Put the mix into a baking tray and bake at 170C for 40-45 mins\
+Put the mix into a baking tray and bake at 170C for 40-45 mins&nbsp;

+&nbsp;

    ![materials](https://github.com/mamonu/portokalopita/raw/master/pics/DSC_0121.JPG)
    ![materials](https://github.com/mamonu/portokalopita/raw/master/pics/DSC_0122.JPG)

+   &nbsp;

 If you see that the top is getting a bit more brown that you would like put some aluminum foil on top on the 25 min mark

+&nbsp;

 ## step 5